Next: Drag and Drop, Previous: Pointer Shape, Up: Frames [Contents][Index]

 This variable specifies the coding system to use when reading and

 writing selections or the clipboard.
 See Coding Systems.
-The default is compound-text-with-extensions
+The default is compound-text-with-extensions, which

 converts to the text representation that X11 normally uses.